as-ideas/headliner/README.md

 Headliner is compatible with Python 3.6 and is distributed under the MIT license.

 ## Installation
+⚠️ Before installing Headliner, you need to install TensorFlow as we use this as our deep learning framework.
+For more details on how to install it, have a look at the [TensorFlow installation instructions](https://www.tensorflow.org/install/).

+Then you can install Headliner itself.
 There are two ways to install Headliner:

 * Install Headliner from PyPI (recommended):
 ```